Compost Tea Recipe – Inoculate Your Garden With Microbes

 In fact, the simplest compost tea recipes are often the best because they’re easier to experiment with.

-In case you don’t know, compost tea doesn’t look like my literal interpretation in the picture at left.
+In case you don’t know, compost tea doesn’t look like the picture here.

-It’s actually made by putting a small amount of compost in a bucket of water and bubbling air through the water with an air pump to pull beneficial microorganisms from the compost and give them air to breathe.
+It’s actually made by putting a small amount of compost in a bucket of water and bubbling air through the water to detach the beneficial microorganisms from the compost as well as give them air to breathe.

-Then, we add specific foods to feed and multiply the microbes.
+We also add specific foods to feed and multiply those microbes.
 The resulting tea is applied to the garden.

-To make a high quality compost tea that’s going to provide amazing benefits for your organic garden, you need to get a lot of factors right — air pressure, water quantity, size of the air bubbles, amount and types of compost and microbes foods, and on and on.
+To make a high-quality compost tea that’s going to provide benefits for your garden, you need to get a lot of factors right — air pressure, water quantity, size of the air bubbles, amount and types of compost and microbes foods, and on and on.

 Today, I’m focusing on the ingredients.